-Open class exhibitors for cattle, goat, horse, poultry, rabbit & cavy, sheep, or swine must contact their department superintendent by August 1, 2019 to ensure space availability.
+- 1. Open class exhibitors for cattle, goat, horse, sheep, or swine must contact their department Superintendent by July 28th, 2022 to ensure space availability. - 2.
+Market classes cannot double for breeding classes or vice versa, except in flock entries.

-- 2. Market classes cannot double for breeding classes or vice versa, except in flock entries. - 3.
-Competition for championship is limited to first prize entries in the different lots of the same classes.
+- Competition for championship is limited to first prize entries in the different lots of the same classes.
 Judge reserves the right to place animals according to merit. - 4.
 Cattle with horns are permitted for entry with Open Class exhibitors 18 and up. - 5.
 All livestock exhibitors are expected to keep their animals and stalls in such condition that they will be presentable to the public at all times throughout the Fair.
-Failure to comply with this regulation can result in forfeiture of premiums. - 6.
-The Fair Board will not furnish feed for any exhibit.
+Failure to comply with this regulation can result in forfeiture of premiums. - The Fair Board will not furnish feed for any exhibit.
 Each exhibitor will be responsible for furnishing feed and water containers. - 7.
 All animals will be watered by hand.
 Each exhibitor is to bring his own bucket. - 8.
 All animals exhibited must meet health requirements as listed below: - a.
 Washington livestock requires no vaccination or test for entry. - b.
 Individual health certificates are not required for entry. - c.
-Fair veterinarians will inspect all classes of livestock and poultry (including horses, pet animals, pigeons, ducks, geese, and turkeys), as they are unloaded, for infection, contagious diseases and Ectoparasites on entry day.
-If the veterinarian is not available at fair entry time, a knowledgeable person such as department superintendent should examine animals closely looking for signs of illness; any questionable animal should be denied entry and kept isolated until the fair veterinarian can conduct an examination.
+Fair veterinarians will inspect all classes of livestock (including horses, pet animals) as they are unloaded, for infection, contagious diseases and Ectoparasites on entry day.
+If the veterinarian is not available at Fair in try time, a knowledgeable person such as department superintendent should examine animals closely looking for signs of illness; any questionable animal should be denied entry and kept isolated until the Fair veterinarian can conduct an examination.
 Animals need to be loaded in and remain in designated pens until animal has passed vet inspection.
 Exhibitors should be aware that ringworm, warts, pinkeye, strangles, contagious eczema, scabies, lice, foot rot, mites, ticks, and fleas fall into this category.
 Do not bring a sick animal to the Fair.